Hadi1J/data-structures-week-implementation/README.md

 Sequential list of nodes that hold data and contain pointers to both the next node and the previous node in the sequence.

+### Circular Linked List

+Sequential list of nodes that hold data, where each node points to the next node, and the last node points back to the first node, forming a continuous loop.

 ## Time/Space Complexity Analysis